 Accommodation in detail

-The cottage is approached via a narrow lane that winds up through the woods to the cottage and should be approached with care.
+The cottage is approached via a narrow lane that winds up through the woods to the cottage.
+Perfectly accessible, but take care.

 Entering through the front porch the sitting room is cosy with low ceilings, leather sofa and arm chairs, a log burning stove and views to the front garden and Coniston Water beyond.
 A TV projector is available for a night in front of the fire with a good film!
 The kitchen diner is at the rear or the property had is well appointed with electric hob and oven, dish washer, fridge freezer, family dining table and everything you could need for your stay.
 A back door leads from the kitchen to the rear garden which is accessed via a flight of stone steps.